Waymo: Self-driving vehicle in manual mode at time of crash

 Saldo earlier said the Waymo driver was taken to a hospital for treatment of injuries described as non-life threatening.
 A passenger was also in the Waymo vehicle and two people were in the other vehicle, and those people weren't injured, she said.

-Waymo said its driver reported neck pain and was taken to a hospital and later released.
+Waymo said its driver reported neck pain, and was taken to a hospital, where she was treated for minor injuries and released.

 “Incidents such as this one reinforce the importance of Waymo’s mission: to make it safe for people to get where they’re going and to help save the thousands of lives now lost to traffic crashes caused by humans," the company said.